Domestication of the dog: Dog domestication

-Animal domestication is a coevolutionary process in which a population responds to selective pressure while adapting to a novel niche that included another species with evolving behaviors.
+Animal domestication is a coevolutionary process in which a population responds to selective pressure while adapting to a novel niche that included another species with evolving behaviours.

-One of the most important transitions in human history was the domestication of animals, which began with the long-term association between wolves and hunter–gatherers more than 15,000 years ago.
+One of the most important transitions in human history was the domestication of animals, which began with the long-term association between wolves and hunter–gatherers more than 17,000 years ago.
 Dogs were the first domesticated species, the only animal known to have entered into a domestic relationship with humans during the Pleistocene, and the only large carnivore to have been domesticated.
 It was not until 11,000 YBP that people living in the Near East entered into relationships with wild populations of aurochs, boar, sheep, and goats.
 A domestication process then began to develop.
 The earlier association of dogs with humans may have allowed dogs to have a profound influence on the course of early human history and the development of civilization.

 The questions of when and where dogs were first domesticated have taxed geneticists and archaeologists for decades.
 Genetic studies suggest a domestication process commencing over 25,000 YBP, in one or several wolf populations in either Europe, the high Arctic, or eastern Asia.
 There is clear evidence that dogs were derived from grey wolves during the initial phases of domestication.
 The wolf population(s) that were involved are likely to be extinct.
 Despite numerous genetic studies of both modern dogs and ancient dog remains, there is no firm consensus regarding either the timing or location(s) of domestication, the number of wolf populations that were involved, or the long-term effects domestication has had on the dog's genome.

 Around 10,000 YBP agriculture was developed resulting in a sedentary lifestyle, along with phenotype divergence of the dog from its wolf ancestors, including variance in size.
 Two population bottlenecks have occurred to the dog lineage, one due to the initial domestication and one due to the formation of dog breeds.